crlandsc/Housing-Price-Predictions-Using-Machine-Learning/README.md

 The data dictionary contains all features, provided and engineered, that were used in the models.
 - Dummy variables are grouped by their original variable name and denoted under *'Type'*.
-- Ordinal features that were converted to a numeric scale are also noted uner *'Type'*.
+- Ordinal features that were converted to a numeric scale are also noted under *'Type'*.
 - Polynomial Features are grouped by the pair of features that created them.